The 10 Secrets to Strong Communication Skills in the Workplace

-Emotional Intelligence is the capability to identify, manage, evaluate and understand our own emotions and also of the people around us.
+Emotional intelligence is the capability to identify, manage, evaluate and understand our own emotions and the people around us.

-EI is, therefore, one of the most important communication skills you can develop.
-Some people are inherently more emotionally aware but those who lack this skill can develop it with time and practice.
+EI is, therefore, one of the most essential communication skills you can develop.
+Some people are inherently more emotionally aware, but those who lack this skill can create it with time and practice.

 Self-awareness, Self-Regulation, Empathy, and Social skills are the core features of emotional intelligence.
 Each of these helps you while communicating with others.

 Related article: Understanding and Utilizing Emotional intelligence in the Workplace

 Broad-mindedness or being approachable is a source of growth and acceptance.
-While communicating it is important to stay open-minded or else we become insistent on our point of view.
+While communicating, it is important to stay open-minded, or else we become insistent on our point of view.
 This brings ineffectiveness in the communication process.
-It is important to look at a situation from different perspectives and therefore hearing everyone’s opinion is very important in the workplace.
+It is essential to look at a situation from different perspectives.
+Therefore hearing everyone’s opinion is very important in the workplace.

 Try to enter into communications without having an agenda.
 Strong communications require an open mind and a commitment to understanding other people’s points of view.
 If you disagree with the people you are speaking to, try to reach a middle ground that benefits all parties.

-When you show respect through communication, you create wonderful work relationships and make the most out of your work environment.
+When you show respect through communication, you create satisfying work relationships and make the most out of your work environment.
 Being respectful is the best way to put forward your views and ideas to your co-workers or managers.

-Therefore, no matter who you are communicating with, be polite, have the courtesy, and kindness.
+Therefore, no matter whom you are communicating with, be polite, have courtesy and kindness.

-The other secret to strong communication skills in the workplace is confidence.
-Carry confidence on your sleeves while you communicate, make eye contact and ask questions when you are in doubt.
+The other secret to solid communication skills in the workplace is confidence.
+Carry confidence on your sleeves while you communicate, make eye contact, and ask questions when you doubt.

-When you exhibit the signs of confidence, you are more trusted by your co-workers and managers.
+When you exhibit signs of confidence, you are more trusted by your co-workers and managers.

-Giving feedback is one of the important communication skills.
-Managers or supervisors with strong communication skills know its importance and give open constructive feedback.
+Giving feedback is one of the critical communication skills.
+Managers or supervisors with solid communication skills know its importance and offer open, constructive feedback.